-On this episode of the Ways & Means podcast: a look at why local news is struggling, why that matters for democracy and what can be done about it.
-Listen:
+On this episode of Ways & Means: a look at why local news is struggling, why that matters for democracy and what can be done about it.

-Phil Napoli is a public policy professor who studies media regulation.
+Phil Napoli studies media regulation.
 He says there have been incredible innovations from national outlets like The New York Times in terms of how they analyze audience data and how they use algorithms in their reporting.

 “They’re innovating and using technology and data in incredible ways,” Napoli says.
 “Go visit a local newspaper.
 You will see none of that.”

 More than 1,800 newspapers nationwide shut down or drastically downsized in the last 15 years leaving news deserts — localities with limited or no local news outlets.
 Napoli is conducting research in order to find out exactly how much truly local critical information these communities are getting.